 May 19, 2021 - Biospace reported X-Vax Technology is preparing to submit an Investigational New Drug Application to the U.S. FDA for its experimental vaccine Delta gD-2 targeted against herpes simplex virus 1 and 2.

 April 16, 2021 - At a virtual conference, Morgane Linard, University of Bordeaux, France, linked brain-tissue changes and a higher AAlzheimer'sdisease (AD) incidence to HSV infection ApoE4 carriers doing worse.
-Oliver Goldhardt, Technical University of Munich, tied AD biomarkers in the cerebrospinal fluid to herpes infection at the meeting.
-Both teams measured herpes infection by detecting anti-HSV immunoglobulin G in pparticipants'blood or CSF.
+At the meeting, Oliver Goldhardt, Technical University of Munich, tied AD biomarkers in the cerebrospinal fluid to herpes infection.
+Both teams measured herpes infection by detecting anti-HSV immunoglobulin G in participants 'blood or CSF.